What it does

 60fps Rendering

-Smooth parallax eye animation with predict-to-vsync pipeline.
+Smooth parallax animation with predict-to-vsync pipeline on Raspberry Pi.

 Open Source